• HOME

 6. Make Sure There’s a Safe Space for Your Pet

-Although both children and pets are great to have in the home, maintaining and managing both can be a lot for a household.
-A great way to ease this time is to give your pet a safe space in the home, whether that be a large crate for them to tuck themselves into or something such as a baby gate to separate them from the rest of the world.
+Maintaining and managing both children and pets can be a lot for a household.
+A great way to ease this time is to give your pet a safe space in the home, whether that be a large crate for them to tuck themselves into or something such as a baby gate to separate them from the rest of the house.
 It is important for your pet to have time in a safe space to not become overwhelmed or stressed.

 7. Keep Learning and Building Compassion Together